 Asset Developer / Model / Texture / Shading

 Building 3d assets is the closest task to being a generalist in the 3d department.
-Most studios will hire 1 “asset artist” to deal with modeling, texturing and shading.
+Most studios will have a unified role called an “asset artist” to deal with modeling, texturing and shading.
 A few studios still keep those departments separated.
-Your reel will need to show all a large variety of skills that are now considered the standard for “asset artists”.
+Your reel will need to show a large variety of skills that are now considered the standard for “asset artists”.
 Your reel should have examples of:

 Realistic props with reference for comparison